mezzio/mezzio/docs/book/getting-started/skeleton.md

 > returned from inner layers may not be based off the `$response` provided to them
 > (as inner layers may create and return a completely different response).
 >
-> Starting in Expressive 2.0, we add support for
+> Starting in Mezzio 2.0, we add support for
 > [http-interop/http-middleware](https://github.com/http-interop/http-middleware),
 > which is a working group of [PHP-FIG](http://www.php-fig.org/) dedicated to
 > creating a common middleware standard.
 This middleware uses what is termed